Yard Tools For Women

 Long & Short Handle Pruners

-I use long handle pruners for cutting shrubs, and small pruners for small branches, dead stems, etc. If the branches are really large, my husband uses his larger saw.
+I use the longer handle lopper for cutting mid-sized branches on shrubs, and the small pruners for small branches, dead stems, etc. If the branches are really large, my husband uses his larger saw.

 Motivation